mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 - Performance
 - Eco

-This step requires you to be familiar with MindSphere's asset structure and that you can create new aspects, assets and asset types.
+This step requires you to be familiar with Insights Hub's asset structure and that you can create new aspects, assets and asset types.
 If this sounds like a big headache to you, please visit the [Asset Manager Tutorial](https://siemens.mindsphere.io/en/docs/tutorials/asset-manager) first.

 If not, please follow the [Setup Instructions](./Setup/readme.md) and come back once you completed the process.